whatsim/AlligatorClip/README.md

 Requires node-markdown and jade to run.
-REALLY REALLY EARLY, it will parse, but is stupid about asset grabbing yet, and I haven't come up with a good way to do a site representation other than having a specific content type (pages) be architechtural.
+REALLY REALLY EARLY, it will parse, but is stupid about asset grabbing yet, and I haven't come up with a good way to do a site representation other than having a specific content type (pages) be architectural.
 That is, pages are generated as pages.